ENTRY-0001

 6. Consequences of Induction Not Equivalent to Induction

-Several familiar principles of finite mathematics follow from induction yet are strictly weaker.
+Several familiar principles of finite mathematics follow from the principle of mathematical induction, yet are strictly weaker and do not imply induction itself.
+We record representative examples.

 7. Categoricity of Second-Order Peano Arithmetic